 In the late summer of 1999, Todd graduated with honors from Wayne State University.
 Then shortly after graduation he completed the National and State board exams and was a licensed funeral director working side by side with his Dad as the 4th generation.

 Shelby and Todd married a few years later at St John Neumann Catholic Church in Canton.
 After having some fun and freedom for a few years just enjoying being together, the two decided to expand the family.
-They now live in Livonia and have two boys, Brayden 6 and Camren 4.
+They now live in Livonia and have two boys, Brayden and Camren.
 Two boys, two years apart keeps them busy, to say the least.
-Brayden is following his Dad’s path and attending St. Michael Catholic School in Livonia.
-Camren will catch up in a couple years.
+Brayden and Camren are following their Dad’s path and attending St. Michael Catholic School in Livonia.
 As a family, they enjoy many outdoor activities including anything and everything on the water in the summer time and skiing and snowmobiling in the winter.

-After being 13 or so years removed from college, Todd still enjoys funeral service as much as he did as a 14year old boy.
-He learns something new everyday and takes that knowledge to help people through a difficult time.
+After being 20 or so years removed from college, Todd still enjoys funeral service as much as he did as a 14year old boy.
+He learns something new every day and takes that knowledge to help people through a difficult time.
 Todd explains, “it is important to not only grieve the loss of a loved one but also to share the life that was lived and the memories made.
 This is where Life Story Network becomes so important.
-During our lives we make new memories everyday, some days more than others.
+During our lives we make new memories every day, some days more than others.
 Everyone has a story.
 We help you share and cherish those memories now and for generations to come.”

-“Most funeral homes dwell on death and caskets, Life Story Funeral Homes thrive on life and memories.”
+“Most funeral homes dwell on death and caskets, we thrive on life and memories.”

 -Todd N. Turowski